Skip to content

 SARS-CoV-2, which causes COVID-19, an acute respiratory disease, has also been likened by President Rodrigo Duterte to the human immunodeficiency virus (HIV) because both viruses supposedly “weaken” the body and “destroy” a person’s white blood cells.
 (See VERA FILES FACT SHEET: Duterte says the new coronavirus is similar to HIV.
 Is that so?)

-Watch this video to know the real deal behind the source and nature of SARS-CoV-2:
+Watch the video below to know the real deal behind the source and nature of SARS-CoV-2.

 On the transmission of COVID-19 and how to prevent it